 There are many toilet brands to choose from.
 Each brand usually has its own unique set of features.

 Whether it be the type of toilet, the price, or quality, it’s important to know what each brand does best and what they are most known for.

 So, lets take a look at each of the most popular toilet brands.

 TOTO is one of the first companies which should come to mind when you think of high-quality toilets.
 After first opening their doors for business in 1917 in Japan, they quickly established themselves as an authority in the plumbing fixture industry.

 Today, TOTO is the world’s largest toilet manufacturer.
-With locations in 9 different countries and some of the most luxurious and feature-packed toilets on the market, this is a great brand to shop from if you want one of the absolute best toilets
+With locations in 9 countries and some of the most luxurious and feature-packed toilets on the market, this is a great brand to to choose if you want the absolute best toilet.

 One of the common issues with top-quality brands like TOTO is that their products are typically pretty expensive.
-However, as we can see with reasonably-priced options like the TOTO Drake II, they have many options that balance price and quality very well.
+However, as we can see with reasonably priced options like the TOTO Drake II, they have many options that balance price and quality very well.